slushysnowman/aws-factorial-api/README.md

 ### Factorial API (./container/app/app.py)
 * Written in Python leveraging Flask
-* * Honestly - first time using Flask as generally for APIs I use Lambda - so my usage probably isn't very advanced, but it was nice to have an excuse to experiment with Flask
+* * Honestly - first time using Flask as generally for APIs I use Lambda - so my usage isn't very advanced, but it was nice to have an excuse to experiment with Flask
 * The internals of how this works are very simple.
 Now, there are many routes I could have gone down to return the factorial of the integer provided - recursion/iteration etc. But honestly, it makes no sense to do this when there is a default library available which does exactly that.
 So in the end I opted to use `math.factorial` to determine the factorial.

+### CI/CD & pre-commit hooks
+CI/CD has not been setup due to lack of time.

+However, pre-commit hooks do some basic checks on all commits.
+Documentation for this can be found here: https://pre-commit.com/
+Pre-commit configuration can be found in `.pre-commit-config.yaml` - here you can see which pre-commit hooks are enabled

 ## Prerequisites
 ### Setting up AWS account